anhntbk08/mariocarrion.github.com/content/post/2016-10-19-hugo-migration.markdown

 If I recall correctly this is the fourth time migrating my blog to a different service or engine, I started using [Blogger](https://en.wikipedia.org/wiki/Blogger_(service)), migrated to [Wordpress](https://en.wikipedia.org/wiki/WordPress), then [Jekyll](https://jekyllrb.com/) and now [Hugo](https://gohugo.io/).

-The truth is that after migrating and building my blog for the first time with Hugo I was extremely surprised: **it took les than 400ms**, with Jekyll?
+The truth is that after migrating and building my blog for the first time with Hugo I was extremely surprised: **it took less than 400ms**, with Jekyll?
 It takes more than 5 minutes!
 Sometimes even more specially when you start getting errors that prevent the build, not to mention that the automatic rebuild after resaving does not seem to work properly.

 {{< tweet 778790542452883456 >}}